Jens Johansson

+Jens Ola Johansson (born 2 November 1963 in Stockholm) is a Swedish keyboardist and pianist.
+In the early 1980s he and his brother Anders (drums) played on Yngwie Malmsteen's Rising Force.
+Johansson is the son of the Swedish Jazz pianist Jan Johansson.
+Johansson has also worked with the guitar player Allan Holdsworth.

-Jens Ola Johansson (born 2 November 1963 in Stockholm) is a Swedish keyboardist and pianist who currently plays in the Finnish power metal band Stratovarius and Ritchie Blackmore's rock project Rainbow.
-He is notable for his high-speed neoclassical and fusion style.
+He is currently working with the Finnish power metal band Stratovarius and Ritchie Blackmore's rock project Rainbow.
+He is known for his high-speed and technical skills in the style of neoclassical, jazz fusion, and rock.

 Biography

 Johansson is son of Swedish jazz pianist Jan Johansson and brother of Ex-HammerFall drummer Anders Johansson.
 He is highly influenced by classic rock keyboardists like Don Airey, Eddie Jobson and Jon Lord.
 In 1982, the classically trained Johansson left the jazz fusion band Slem and joined the Swedish metal band Silver Mountain, which also included Anders.
 In 1983 he left Sweden for California and joined guitarist Yngwie Malmsteen as a member of his band, Rising Force.
 Numerous records and world tours ensued and he stayed with Yngwie until 1989.
 Johansson also played with the band Dio between 1989 and 1990.
 Like Anders, he began an ongoing collaboration with Jonas Hellborg in 1989 which has resulted in several progressive and avant-garde recordings, including Dissident, Unseen Rain (an acoustic piano trio record with Ginger Baker on drums) and the hard core progressive fusion record, E.

 In 1993, Johansson co-founded a progressive blues metal project, The Johansson Brothers, and recorded a self-titled record.
 In 1996, with a different line-up, they recorded another album, Sonic Winter, this time under the name "Johansson", with Yngwie Malmsteen guesting on guitar.
 The last Johansson record, The Last Viking, a more "European metal" oriented album, was released in 1999 with special guests Michael Romeo and Göran Edman.

 Johansson has released several instrumental solo records such as Fjäderlösa Tvåfotingar, Ten Seasons (a piano solo album improvised in the Mark Kostabi gallery, New York), Heavy Machinery (with Anders and Allan Holdsworth) and Fission (with Anders, Shawn Lane and Mike Stern) and many collaborations with other artists, metal compilations and Berends Brothers' band Mastermind.

 He co-founded Heptagon Records to distribute his own recordings and that of other musicians, such as guitarist Benny Jansson and bassist Magnus Rosén.
 Johansson auditioned for Dream Theater after Kevin Moore left the band in 1994 but due to many delays by the band in making a decision he instead joined Finnish power metal band Stratovarius.
 Since 1995 he has remained in Stratovarius, and still releasing solo albums and appearing as a guest or session musician in other projects.

 Johansson is a self-confessed computer nerd, admitting to have started on an Atari ST (which he still owns), and having coded software in C, as well as his own website in Perl.
 He rejects being considered one of the best keyboardists in the world, as he believes there are many people that are far better than him.